bxtal-lsn/go-boilme/README.md

 ### Project Structure

-A typical Celeritas project has the following structure:
+A typical Boilme project has the following structure:

 ```
 myapp/